2021–22 Ohio State Buckeyes men's basketball team: Offseason

 On October 14, 2020, the NCAA announced that all student-athletes in winter sports during the 2020–21 school year, including men's and women's basketball, would receive an extra year of athletic eligibility.
 Seniors CJ Walker and Kyle Young were eligible to use the extra year.
-Walker chose to forgo the extra year while Young elected to remain with the team.
+Walker chose to forgo the extra year while Young remained with the team.